 In addition to Writing the Essay I and II, first-year students at Lang are required to complete a First-Year Seminar.
 Your first-year seminar is taught by a professor who serves as your faculty advisor during your freshman year at Lang.
 The seminars offer you the opportunity to engage in intense discussions with your classmates, developing the skills to grapple with challenging material and diverse perspectives.

 As a first-year student ,you should complete 30 credits during your first two semesters, including the three required courses.
 We encourage you to explore new intellectual realms by taking a broad range of liberal arts courses during your first year at Lang.
 Try leaving your comfort zone and choose topics you wouldn't ordinarily decide to study.
 You’ll have enough time to focus on a specific major or minor, so allow yourself this time for exploration.

 Before you can register for classes, you must meet with your academic advisor.
 Your advisor will review any transfer credit you may have been awarded, explain your degree requirements, and help you register for classes during your advising session.
 Appointments are available in person, by Skype, or over the phone and will last 20-30 minutes.

 Each course has a subject code attached, which identifies the general subject area.
-For instance, psychology courses are denoted with the subject code LPSY, history courses with the subject code LHIS, music courses with LMUS, etc. See a legend of the various subject codes.
+For instance, psychology courses are denoted with the subject code LPSY, history courses with the subject code LHIS, music courses with LMUS, etc.

 Each course also has a number indicated that identifies the level of instruction.